 File storage and sharing apps

-With the rise of remote working and paperless offices, digitized storage and sharing of files becomes crucial.
-RingCentral’s Glip is the best app for file sharing and collaboration with free unlimited cloud storage, but here are a few other options:
+With the rise of remote working and paperless offices, digitized storage and sharing of files becomes crucial, so it’s no surprise these are features often found in the best business apps.

 1. Evernote